raspberrypilearning/motor-robot-buggy-scratch/en/step_3.md

 --- task ---

-Now repeat that code for each of your GPIO pins 8, 9, and 10.
+Repeat that code for each of your GPIO pins 8, 9, and 10.

 ```blocks3
 when [8 v] key pressed